- General info

 Please select a format to view the available OpenType features:

-The ten fonts in the Diverda Sans family are all Linotype Com" OpenType fonts; their character set includes glyphs necessary for the setting of 48 Latin-based languages.
+The ten fonts in the Diverda Serif family are all Linotype Com" OpenType fonts; their character set includes glyphs necessary for the setting of 48 Latin-based languages.
 These include all of the languages in Western, Central, and Eastern Europe that use the Roman alphabet (including the Baltics and Turkey).
-Also, the upright fonts in the Diverda Sans family include extra ligatures, small caps, small cap figures, and oldstyle figures.
+Also, the upright fonts in the Diverda Serif family include extra ligatures, small caps, small cap figures, and oldstyle figures.
 The Italic fonts include extra ligatures and oldstyle figures."

 Download a free trial